Saturday, April 26, 2025

 But I'm scared.
 I depend on SSDI, Medicare, and Medicaid.
 My apartment is HUD.
 Even a temporary hiccup in the system could destroy my world.
 Large expenses are put off and the money socked away just in case.
 Most of my family is willing and able to help me if needed.
 But dammit I don't want to need their help.

 I do not think Social Security or Medicare are in danger.
 Too many politicians on all sides know that would be career suicide.
 But what about Medicaid?
 HUD?
-We already have planes falling out of the sky because of slashes to FAA.
+We already have planes falling out of the sky, possibly because of slashes to FAA.
 NPS is barely going to be able to keep parks open (and those generate a lot more money than they cost).

 I try to focus on the good, to look for the helpers (as Mr. Rogers suggests), but my demon is SO rattling her cage.
 There is governmental resistance to the overreach by the current POTUS.
 Even Americans who are okay with the rights of others being trampled will switch sides real quick when they or theirs is threatened.
 We will get through this.
 I just hope it's soon and with minimal harm to me and mine.
 Yeah, I'm selfish, sue me.